You’ll need to have a tuberculosis (TB) test if you’re coming to the UK for more than 6 months and are resident in any of these listed countries.

 You’ll be given a chest x-ray to test for TB.
 If the result of the x-ray isn’t clear you may also be asked to give a sputum sample (phlegm coughed up from your lungs).

-If your test shows that you don’t have TB, you’ll be given a certificate which is valid for 6 months.
+If your test shows that you don’t have TB, you’ll be given a certificate which is valid for 6 months from the date of your x-ray.
 Include this certificate with your UK visa application.

 Who doesn’t need to be tested